cookies-xor-cream/HugoTest/content/posts/poetry/wip/platonias_turnpike.md

 ---
-tags: ['TODO']
+tags: ['Paris']
-title: "Platonia's Turnpike"
+title: "The Romanticide Turnpike"
 date: 2023-10-02
 ---

-There's no monster under beds,
+There's no monsters under beds,
 or skeletons inside of closets,
-the demon's within, and living idle,
+the demon livess within and idle,
-in polaroids, and bedside drawers.
+in polaroids, in bedside drawers.

 You're a black room and I am
 the spirit of the silver nitrate,